ANBI Policy Plan

 Statutory Framework

-1. All property of this corporation is irrevocably dedicated to the purposes of the Foundation.
-No part of the net income or assets of the corporation shall inure to the benefit of, or be distributable to, its members, trustees, directors, officers or other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make distributions in furtherance of its charitable purposes.
+The Foundation is organized exclusively for charitable and educational purposes within the meaning of Section 501(c)(3) of the Code.
+All property of the Foundation is irrevocably dedicated to these purposes.
+No part of the net earnings or assets of the Foundation shall inure to the benefit of, or be distributable to, any private individual, director, officer, or other private person, except for the payment of reasonable compensation for services rendered and distributions in furtherance of the Foundation’s charitable purposes.

 Activities of the Foundation